ebaauw/homebridge-music/README.md

 ### Player and Speakers
 Homebridge Music creates an accessory *Music* for the player.
-By default, this accessory contains a single `ÂSwitch` service, with the same name as the accessory.
+By default, this accessory contains a single `Switch` service, with the same name as the accessory.
-In addition to the standard `On` characteristic for play/pause control, additional characteristics are provided for `Volume`, `Change Track`, and `Current Track` (read-only).
+In addition to the standard `On` characteristic for play/pause control, additional characteristics are provided for `Volume`, `Change Volume`, `Change Track`, `Current Track` (read-only), and `Log Level`.

 For each AirPlay or Airfoil speaker, Homebridge Music creates an additional accessory, named after the speaker.
-By default, these accessory contain a single `Switch` service, with the same name as the accessory.
+By default, these accessories contain a single `Switch` service, with the same name as the accessory.
-In addition to the standard `One` characteristic for play/pause control, an additional characteristic is provided for `Volume`.
+In addition to the standard `On` characteristic for play/pause control, an additional characteristic is provided for `Volume`.

 Note that neither Siri nor the Apple's Home app support `Volume`, even thought this is a standard HomeKit characteristic.
 Because of this, the type of the service, as well as the type of characteristic used for volume can be changed from `config.json`, see [**Configuration**](#configuration) and [Homebridge ZP issue #10](https://github.com/ebaauw/homebridge-zp/issues/10).